andycroll/andycroll.com/_posts/2013/2013-11-18-pivotal-tracker-fluid-icon.markdown

 It's 1024x1024 so it'll even look nice on your retina screens, if you're lucky enough to have one.

 > If you're into Tracker you might be into Rails so you might be interested in a couple of books I'm writing...
-[Building APIs in Rails](/building-apis-on-rails) and [The Ultimate Guide to Running Rails on Heroku](/ultimate-guide-to-rails-on-heroku).
+[Building Ruby Gems](/building-ruby-gems) and [The Ultimate Guide to Running Rails on Heroku](/ultimate-guide-to-rails-on-heroku).
 Head over and sign up to hear when they are released.